alexykn/sp/README.md

 >
 > Uninstalling a cask with brew then reinstalling it with sps will have it installed with slightly different paths, your user settings etc. will not be migrated automatically.

-sps his a next‑generation, Rust‑powered package manager inspired by Homebrew.
+sps is a next‑generation, Rust‑powered package manager inspired by Homebrew.
 It installs and manages:

 - **Formulae:** command‑line tools, libraries, and languages
 - **Casks:** desktop applications and related artifacts on macOS